 Wastewater and Septic System Management

-Related pages: BBNEP Nitrogen Management Page | 2013 Nitrogen Action Plan | Citizen Monitoring Program
+Related pages: BBNEP Nitrogen Management Page | 2013 Nitrogen Action Plan | Citizen Monitoring Program | Wastewater Timeline

-Watch our Septic System Basics Slideshow: Windows Movie | Powerpoint | PDF.
-Produced in 1994, the slide show that highlights septic system performance and siting requirements in Massachusetts.
+Our Septic System Basics Slideshow (Windows Mov file | Powerpoint | PDF), created in 1994, highlights septic system performance and siting requirements in Massachusetts.
 It is still relevant today.

 Sewering and Wastewater Facilities

-Larger municipal wastewater treatment facilities were identified as a management concern in the original 1992 CCMP, and remain a nitrogen management concern in the CCMP 2013 update.
+Larger municipal wastewater treatment facilities were identified as a management concern in the original 1992 CCMP and remain a nitrogen management concern in the CCMP 2013 update.
 There are now eight publicly owned treatment works (sewage treatment facilities) in the Buzzards Bay drainage basin.
 Three of these facilities discharge to groundwater (Falmouth, Fairhaven-West Island, and the Massachusetts Military Reservation facilities); the others discharge to surface water.

 When the CCMP was written, the biggest concern with these sewage treatment facilities rested with the New Bedford wastewater facility.
 This facility was poorly operating and discharged little better than “primary” level of treated effluent.
 In the 1990s the facility was upgraded to advanced secondary level of treatment, and this improvement, together with the elimination of dry weather discharge of sewage from New Bedford combined sewer overflows (CSOs), has resulted in dramatic improvements in water quality in outer New Bedford Harbor.